-The following policy statements will govern public decisions in a way that help citizens and officials achieve the Comprehensive Plan.
+The following policy statements provide a framework to govern public decisions in a way that helps citizens and officials achieve the Comprehensive Plan.
 This policy framework reflects citizens' desires for their preferred future, the Growth Management goals of the State of Washington, and the Lewis County Countywide Planning Policies.